camunda/feel-scala/CONTRIBUTING.md

 > Only for Camunda developers.

 Open the Camunda Slack channel [#ask-dmn-feel](https://camunda.slack.com/archives/C01QYD808A3).
 Click on the bookmark "Release FEEL-Scala" and follow the instructions. 🏗️

+When releasing, treat the shaded JAR as the default distribution artifact.
+The thin JAR remains optional and is only attached when the `thinJar` profile is enabled.